2014–15 FC Barcelona season: July

 On 9 July, Barcelona announced the transfer of Jonathan dos Santos to Villarreal for a fee of €2 million.
 Most of his last season with the club was spent recovering from an ACL tear which he suffered in training on 23 October 2013.
-With the move, Jonathan reunites with his older brother Giovani dos Santos, since both players shared time on the Barcelona youth team.
+With the move, Jonathan reunited with his older brother Giovani dos Santos, since both players shared time on the Barcelona youth team.
 On 10 July, Barcelona announced it had rescinded the contract of forward Isaac Cuenca.
 Cuenca then made the move to Deportivo de La Coruña, where he signed for one season to join the Galician club.
 Later in the day, Barcelona completed the transfer of Alexis Sánchez to Arsenal for €42 million.
 Sánchez left after three years when he had played 141 matches and scored 47 goals, including a season personal best of 21 goals during the 2013–14 season.

 On 11 July, Barcelona and English club Liverpool announced the transfer of Uruguayan international forward Luis Suárez for a reported fee of £75 million.
-The reigning European Golden Shoe winner joins after spending four seasons with the Merseyside club in which he scored 82 goals in 133 appearances.
+The reigning European Golden Shoe winner joined after spending four seasons with the Merseyside club in which he scored 82 goals in 133 appearances.
 Barcelona were without Suárez's services after the FIFA Disciplinary Committee banned the player for four months of any football-related activity after he was found guilty of biting Italian defender Giorgio Chiellini during Uruguay's final World Cup group stage match.
-The suspension means Suárez was unable to play for Barcelona until 26 October.
+The suspension meant Suárez was unable to play for Barcelona until 26 October.
 Later in the day, goalkeeper Oier moved to Granada on a free transfer to the Andalusian club.
-The transfer, however, includes the caveat that "Barcelona reserves the economic rights to any future transfer of the player".
+The transfer, however, included the caveat that "Barcelona reserves the economic rights to any future transfer of the player".